gabs1337/gopportunities/README.md

 - Implementing a complete job opportunities API with endpoints for searching, creating, editing, and deleting opportunities
 - Implementing automated tests to ensure API quality

-To use these commands, simply type `make` followed by the desired command in your terminal.
-For example:

 ## Used Tools